rin-yokoyama/ROOTExamples/README.md

 ```

 ## Requirements
-ROOT (v6.14.00 or larger) and cmake3 are required
+ROOT (v6.14.00 or greater) and cmake3 are required